aredn/documentation/arednServicesGuide/network_tools.rst

 - LQM metrics
 - OLSR link info

-In order for Prometheus to pull metrics from a node it will use the following target URL: ``http://<NODE>.local.mesh/cgi-bin/metrics`` and metrics are returned by the node as standard *text/plain* content.
-Minimal node resources are required to support Prometheus data collection since the node only uses minimal resources whenever this URL is queried.
+In order for Prometheus to pull metrics from a node it will use the following target URL: ``http://<NODE>.local.mesh/cgi-bin/metrics``, and metrics are returned by the node as standard *text/plain* content.
+Minimal node resources are required to support Prometheus data collection since the node runs no metrics service and uses minimal resources when its URL is queried.

 .. image:: _images/prometheus-exporter.png
    :alt: Prometheus Exporter metrics in text format